Linnanmäki: The park

-Vuoristorata, the main roller coaster, has been the most popular ride at Linnanmäki every year since its opening on 13 July, 1951.
+Vuoristorata, the main roller coaster, has been the most popular ride at Linnanmäki every year since its opening on 13 July 1951.

 Linnanmäki is situated in the Alppila sub-district of Alppiharju, 2.5 km north of Helsinki's city centre, the capital of Finland.
 The park is located on a hill that offers a nice view of the city.
-The park has no distinct theming and feels relatively compact and densely packed, with rides and attractions in close proximity to each other.
+The park has no distinct theming and is relatively compact and densely packed, with rides and attractions in close proximity to each other.

 Beyond the amusement rides and attractions, the park is home to the Peacock Theatre (also spelt Peacock Theater), a historic venue built in 1950, renowned for its musical productions.

 Visitors can also explore the Sea Life aquarium, the only Sea Life centre in the Nordic countries, which opened in 2002.

 Linnanmäki operates from April to October, though the theatre and aquarium are open year-round.
 From 1996 to 2005, the park also housed Linnanmäen museo, a museum facility near the main entrance that hosted several exhibitions annually.

 The park is easily accessible from the city centre by tram lines 3, 8, and 9, as well as bus line 23.

 Rides and attractions

 Linnanmäki currently features 42 rides along with various non-ride attractions.
 The park's most iconic ride is Vuoristorata, a wooden roller coaster that opened in 1951.
 It is the most recognisable symbol of the park and was one of the first permanent rides constructed there.
 Technically, the oldest ride at Linnanmäki is Karuselli, a carousel built in Germany in 1896, which has been at Linnanmäki since 1954.

 Linnanmäki has eight roller coasters, complemented by other major attractions, including three tower rides, a Ferris wheel, a river rapids ride, and several spinning rides.
 Linnanmäki also offers a variety of family-friendly and kiddie rides.

-Admission to the park is free, but most rides require either a ride ticket or the more popular wristband.
+Formerly, admission to the park was free, but since March 2025, a €5 fee is charged for entry to the area (though admission is free for children under 3).
+Most rides require either a ride ticket or the more popular wristband.
 The wristband grants unlimited access to all rides for the entire day, subject to height restrictions.
 As of 2013, the wristband price is the same for all customers, regardless of age or height.
 Additionally, a season pass is available, providing customers with a personal wristband for each day of the season.
 Separate priority boarding tickets are also offered for Taiga and Swingi, allowing riders to skip the line through a dedicated entrance.

 Linnanmäki hosts various events and festivals throughout the year, such as the popular iik!week horror festival and the traditional Valokarnevaali ("Carnival of Light").
 These events are held in the autumn and have been organized since 2016 and 2006, respectively.
 Until 2019, the season's last day featured a grand fireworks display, but this has not been organized since 2020 due to concerns over responsibility.